St. Louis, MO

 February 2018: 80 Onglyza heart failure lawsuits were consolidated before the U.S. District Court, Eastern District of Kentucky.

-Onglyza (saxagliptin) and Kombiglyze XR (saxagliptin and metformin HCl extended-release) are part of a class of medications known as dipeptidyl peptidase-4 (DPP-4) inhibitors.
+Onglyza (saxagliptin) and Kombiglyze XR (saxagliptin and metformin HCl extended-release) are part of a class of medications known as Incretin Mimetics, which is further divided into a category called dipeptidyl peptidase-4 (DPP-4) inhibitors.
 Used for individuals suffering from Type 2 diabetes who do not suffer from diabetic ketoacidosis, the intended purpose of these Type 2 diabetes drugs is to stimulate insulin production in the pancreas after meals to control blood sugar.

 Kombiglyze XR is a longer-acting version, which combines Onglyza with metformin, an older Type 2 diabetes drug.